MRC-CLIMB/docs/docs/notebook-servers/read-this-first.md

 Your home directory will look similar to home directories on other UNIX-based system, as a collection of files of folders.
 There are two special folders, specific to notebooks:

-* `shared-team` - this is a symlink to the team share, which is a large, fast, shared storage location for your team.
+* `shared-team` is a symbolic link (a kind of shortcut, indicated by `->`) to the team share, which is a large, fast, shared storage location for your team.
 You can read and write to this folder, and it is shared with all members of your team.
-* `shared-public` - this is a read-only share, managed by the CLIMB-BIG-DATA team.
+* `shared-public` is a symbolic link to a read-only share managed by the CLIMB-BIG-DATA team.
 This contains some useful data and public resources for bioinformatics workflows.

 Try listing the contents of the `shared-public/db` folder and you'll see a few folders:
 ```